Fellowship Application

 The primary objectives of the program are for the fellow to:

-- Examine career options within academic, pharmaceutical industry, and regulatory environments.
+- Examine career options within academic, pharmaceutical industry, medical, and regulatory environments.

 - Demonstrate an understanding of the key elements of an academic environment and faculty roles within it.